aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/htmlsaveoptions/_index.md

 ### getEnableCssCustomProperties() {#getEnableCssCustomProperties--}

 <b>@deprecated.</b> Please use the 'enableCssCustomProperties' property instead.
 Optimize the output of html by using CSS custom properties.
-For example, for the scenario that there are multiple occurences for one base64 image, with custom property the image data only needs to be saved once so the performance of the resultant html can be improved.
+For example, for the scenario that there are multiple occurrences for one base64 image, with custom property the image data only needs to be saved once so the performance of the resultant html can be improved.
 The default value is false.

 ```javascript
 getEnableCssCustomProperties() : boolean;